• Skip to primary navigation

 Weaknesses

-Admitting your weaknesses can be difficult, but this is the time to “put the moose on the table.”
-For example, if your meetings always end with unanimous decisions that no one really agrees with, then get this cultural defect on your list of weaknesses.
+Admitting your weaknesses can be difficult.
+This is the time to “put the moose on the table.”
+For example, if your meetings always end with unanimous decisions which no one really agrees with, then get this cultural defect on your list of weaknesses.

 Opportunities